Episode 57 – A beginner’s Guide to Office Ergonomics – 8 Factors to Fix

 What to look for in a chair:

 Ideally, you should get an adjustable, compact chair that allows you to sit upright while supporting your lower back.
 This is beneficial for both your upper torso and lower back in particular.
 You might be interested in purchasing a Swiss Ball Chair, or a Half Dome Chair for balance and upright posture.
-Another thing to consider is sitting position on the chair.
+Another thing to consider is the sitting position on the chair.
 Make sure your sitting “square on,” not on an edge or too far back or forward.

 The general lighting of your workplace should be considered as well.
 Make sure you have just the right brightness level for what you need.
 The last thing you want is to be squinting too hard to see things in the dark, or worse, exposing your eyes to harsh or extreme brightness – either would be disadvantageous to your productivity.